gaia-gea/Agentic_project_2026/README.md

 In the evaluated simulation, the best agentic configuration delivered **44.4% more traffic than the best paired heuristic baseline**.

-> This is a research and educational prototype.
-It is not intended for production network control without additional testing, security controls, and validation.

 ## Why an Agentic Approach?